disconnector/devop_day/courseware/courseware.md

    - We are not taking on anything new or unknown
    - Coding is ‘copy and paste’

 ---

-  # That's not true for most projects though
+#That's not true for most projects though

 ---

-  # Projects with these characteristics are few and far between
+#Projects with these characteristics are few and far between

   Heavy weight methodologies work in some instances, but there are high costs, and the risk in using them in dynamic environments is high.

 ---

-  # Origins Of Agile

-  ###Agile Methods are a reaction to:

-  * Rigidity of heavy weight methods
-  * Bureaucracy introduced by heavy weight methods
-  * Unpleasant surprises due to lack of visibility
-  * **The myth that a well defined process is more valuable than the people who use it**

-  ---

-  # Agile Follows Systems Thinking
-  * System Thinking is a way of looking at how things influence each other as a whole and not as individual parts
-  * Focus on Flow, not Function
-  * Look at the end-to-end process and the value we deliver to our customers
-    * What do our customers value
-    * How do we respond to the demands from our customers, as a system

-  ---

-  # Agile Follows Lean Thinking
-  * Add nothing but value (eliminate waste)
-  * Flow value from demand (delay commitment)
-  * Minimize inventory (minimize intermediate artifacts)
-  * Optimize across the organization

-  ---

-  # The Agile Manifesto

-  ---

-  >We are uncovering better ways of developing software by doing it and helping others do it.
-Through this work we have come to value:

   * Individuals and interactions over processes and tools
   * Working software over comprehensive documentation
   * Customer collaboration over contract negotiation
   * Responding to change over following a plan.

   >That is, while there is value in the items on the right, we value the items on the left more.

 ---

   #12 Principles of Agile